Battle of Carrhae: Crassus's preparations

-The notoriously wealthy Marcus Crassus was around 62 when he embarked on the Parthian invasion.
-Greed is often regarded by the ancient sources, particularly his biographer Plutarch, as his major character fault and his motive for going to war.
-The historian Erich S. Gruen believed that Crassus's purpose was to enrich the public treasury since personal wealth was not what Crassus most lacked.
-Most modern historians tend to view insatiable greed, envy of Pompey's military exploits and rivalry as his motivations since his long-faded military reputation had always been inferior to that of Pompeius and, after five years of war in Gaul, to that of Caesar.
+Marcus Crassus, by then very wealthy, was around 62 when he embarked on the Parthian invasion.
+Greed is often regarded by ancient sources, particularly Plutarch, as his major character fault and his motive for going to war.
+Historian Erich S. Gruen believes, however, that Crassus's purpose was to enrich the public treasury since he himself was already very wealthy.
+Most modern historians tend to view insatiable greed, envy of Pompey's military exploits and rivalry as his motivations since his long-faded military reputation had always been inferior to Pompey's and, after five years of war in Gaul, Caesar's.
 His major military achievements had been the defeat of Spartacus in 71 BC and his victory at the Battle of the Colline Gate for Sulla a decade earlier.
 Plutarch noted that Caesar wrote to Crassus from Gaul and endorsed the plan to invade Parthia, an indication that he regarded Crassus's military campaign as complementary and not merely rivalrous to his own.

 Another factor in Crassus's decision to invade Parthia was the expected ease of the campaign.
-The Roman legions had easily crushed the numerically superior armies of other eastern powers such as Pontus and Armenia, and Crassus expected Parthia to be an easy target.
+The Roman legions had crushed the numerically superior armies of other eastern powers such as Pontus and Armenia.
+Crassus thus expected Parthia to be an easy target.

-Cicero, however, suggested an additional factor: the ambitions of Marcus's son, the talented Publius Crassus, who had commanded successful campaigns in Gaul under Caesar.
+Cicero, however, suggested an additional factor: the ambitions of Marcus's son, Publius Crassus, who had commanded successful campaigns in Gaul under Caesar.
 Upon his return to Rome as a highly decorated officer, Publius took steps to establish his own political career.
-Roman sources view the Battle of Carrhae not only as a calamity for Rome and a disgrace for Marcus Crassus but also as a tragedy that cut short Publius Crassus's promising career.
+Roman sources view the Battle of Carrhae not only as a calamity for Rome and a disgrace for Marcus Crassus but also as a tragic end to Publius's promising career.

 Some Romans objected to the war against Parthia.
-Cicero calls it a war nulla causa ("with no justification") on the grounds that Parthia had a treaty with Rome.
+Cicero called it a war nulla causa ("with no justification") on the grounds that Parthia had a treaty with Rome.
 The tribune Ateius Capito put up strenuous opposition and infamously conducted a public ritual of execration as Crassus prepared to depart.
 Despite protests and dire omens, Marcus Crassus left Rome on November 14, 55 BC.
-Publius Crassus joined him in Syria during the winter of 54–53 BC and brought with him the thousand Celtic cavalry troopers from Gaul who remained loyal to their young leader until their death.
+Publius joined him in Syria the following winter along with a thousand Celtic cavalry troopers from Gaul.